Which place is cheaper, Thessaloniki or Chania?

 Backpackers and budget travelers should spend more time in Chania than Thessaloniki if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Chania.

-In Chania, many people enjoy the shopping and museums that this charming city offers.
+In Chania, many people enjoy the shopping and museums that this idyllic city offers.
 Many travelers plan to spend time hiking while in the area.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 Many travelers enjoy the museums and nightlife when visiting the destination of Thessaloniki.
 But since there are so many activities, you'll likely want to spend more than one day exploring.